Stencyl/stencylpedia/block-reference/drawing/styles.md

 ![get-font-height-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/1%20-%20Styles/get-font-height.png)

 Returns the height of text using the current font.
 Useful for calculating text drawing positions.
+May only be used in a `when drawing` event.

 ```
 g.font.getHeight()